 New customers might not be sure which products they want to buy.
 If you run a wholesale operation, your customers will, in turn, have their own clients.
 However, picking the right products to order in bulk can be very intimidating.

 Your advantage is that you probably have a lot of experience in the niche that your products target.
-You deal with plenty of customers, so you should know precisely what product will work best for each customer.
+Since you deal with plenty of customers, you should know precisely what product will work best for each customer.
 However, to get there, you’ll need some basic information about their needs:

 Hello, I’m reaching out from X to check if you have any questions about our products or if you need any help choosing the right items.